Marion McGovern – A Gig Economy Maestro

 I also taught for 7 years in the business school of the University of San Francisco.
 Although not an HR Manager by training, I had interviewed, hired and fired so many people, that I knew I could help make my students good managers.
 Additionally, I had my own specialty in employment law around independent contractor issues, payroll and wage and hour regulations.
 My goal, as I told my students, was for them to avoid wrongful terminations, manage their careers and become excellent employees.
 I also taught Management Communications to MBA’s in the weekend program, gaining new respect for those who secure their degrees while working full time.

 I am a Director at the Alliance of CEOs where I work with a group of leaders facilitating peer exchange.
 This leverages my almost 25 years in peer exchange groups.
 I was a founding member of the Young Entrepreneurs Chapter in San Francisco.
 I then went on to the Young Presidents Organization (YPO) and it’s alumni group, YPO Gold.
 In YPO Gold I have been an active Board member, serving as Chapter Chair, Vice Chair, Learning Chair and Mentor Chair.

 I also manage a 3-unit apartment building which we bought with the hopes of getting our kids back to San Francisco.
 I coordinated the renovation of two units.
 There is one unit left to go…

-And now I am spending an inordinate amount of time on my new book, interviewing industry players and pundits, reviewing research and trying to keep up with what is a moving target in the new world of work.
+And now I am spending an inordinate amount of time continuing the research from my new book, interviewing industry players and pundits, reviewing new studies and legal opinions and trying to keep up with what is a moving target in the new world of work.

 In my spare time I love to golf, an addiction my husband is thrilled to have inspired.
 I have three amazing kids (hence the 3 units), a wonderful family ,great friends, and a wonderful Labrador puppy named Lucy.